 The x87 FPU in Pentium and later IA-32 processors provides two different modes of operation for invoking a software exception handler for floating-point exceptions: native mode and MS-DOS compatibility mode.
-The mode of operation is selected when CR0.NE[bit 5] is CR0.
-(See Chapter 2, "System Architecture Overview," in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3A, for more information about the NE flag.)
+The mode of operation is selected by CR0.NE[bit 5].
+(See Chapter 2, "System Architecture Overview," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A, for more information about the NE flag.)